 Tell us once is a Government service which links up a notification of death across many different Government records so that the person notifying the death doesn’t have to notify each different area separately.
-The service isn’t available right across the UK or in Northern Ireland.
 There is information on the GOV.UK website which shows how ‘Tell us once’ works, which records it covers and where it is available.

 As well as the ‘Tell us once’ service, bereavement can be notified to HMRC using any of their standard routes, on-line, by telephone or in writing.
 See our How to notify changes page.